 By the time I’d made my way through a lobster roll and fallen in love with blueberry mojitos, I was brimming with excitement to see what all the fuss was about.

 We opted for an Acadia itinerary that would see us heading out on a handful of moderate, hour-long hikes as we cruised our way around the 27-mile loop road that encompasses much of the park.
-Mount Desert Island, where the park is located, is divided into the busier side of the island in the east and the rarely-visited area, where we were staying, in the west — we’d usually opt for the latter on our travels, but with just one day to explore, we wanted to see what draws the tourists.
+Mount Desert Island, where the park is located, is divided into the busier side of the island in the east and the rarely-visited area, where we were staying, in the west.
+We’d usually opt for the latter, as we like to avoid the crowds, but with just one day to explore, we wanted to see the best of the best.

 We splashed out on the $25 entrance fee, lathered up with sunscreen and insect repellent, and pulled up at our first destination of the day: The Bowl Trail.

 It was an intermediate but short trail, coming in at under a mile but marked by a continuous ascent for much of the trek.
-Coming to the park on a weekday outside of the school holidays and popular summer season worked in our favour here, as despite this being a pretty popular hike, we only passed one other couple on our climb.
-I have no doubt this part of Acadia would have been swarming with hikers had we opted to visit several months earlier.
+Coming to the park on a weekday outside of the school holidays and popular summer season worked in our favour here, as, despite this being a pretty popular hike, we only passed one other couple on our climb.

 The Bowl is the name of the glacial lake that marks the end of the trail, and it’s one of the few lakes in the park you can swim in.
-Given that we visited in early-October, this wasn’t something I was prepared to add and then cross off my travel wishlist, no matter how adventurous my travels have been this year.
+Given that we visited in early-October, this wasn’t something I was prepared to add and then cross off my travel wishlist, so I settled for dipping in a finger in and shivering.